Sammckay12/CV/README.md

 I am a former Business Analyst who one day woke up to the realisation that offering possible solutions to multiple problems would never be as satisfying as implementing the solution in the problem-solving process.
 Less talking and more doing, as they say.

-I am looking for a Full Stack Junior Developer role where every day poses new challenges that put my analytical and problem-solving skills to the test.
+My ideal position would be working as a Full Stack Junior Developer where every day poses new challenges that put my analytical and problem-solving skills to the test.
 An energetic and teamwork focused environment that enables growth both on a technical level and within the personal development sphere.

+DAY 1 VALUE

 ## Skills